Significant first-principles electron-phonon coupling effects in the LiZnAs and ScAgC half-Heusler thermoelectrics: THEORY AND METHODS

 The left term of Eq.~\hyperref[eq:bte]{\eqref{eq:bte}} denotes the non-collision term of BTE in a uniform and constant electric field, i.e., in the absence of magnetic field and temperature gradients.
-On the other hand, the right side represents the change in the distribution function due to \eph\ scattering into and out of the state $\ket{n\mathbf{k}}$, via emission or absorption of phonons with branch index $\nu$, wave vector $\mathbf{q}$, and frequency $\omega_{\mathbf{q}\nu}$. $n_{\mathbf{q}\nu}$ is the Bose-Einstein occupation number.
-The matrix elements $g_{mn\nu}(\mathbf{k}, \mathbf{q})$ represents the \eph\ probability amplitude when an electron scatters from an initial state $\ket{n\mathbf{k}}$ to final state $\ket{m\mathbf{k}+\mathbf{q}}$ via phonon $\ket{\mathbf{q}\nu}$, as computed from DFPT \cite{giustino2017electron}.
+On the other hand, the right side represents the change in the distribution function due to \eph\ scattering into and out of the state $\ket{n\mathbf{k}}$, via emission or absorption of phonons.
 Finally, by taking the derivatives of Eq.~\hyperref[eq:bte]{\eqref{eq:bte}} with respect to \textbf{E}, the explicit expression of $\partial_{E_{\beta}}f_{n\mathbf{k}}$ can be estimated,

 where the relaxation time is defined as,